 Stone Stair Detail.jpg

-Restoration Carpentry Undertaking the careful re-construction of the original details of buildings that have deteriorated over time or been renovated beyond recognition, we analyzed the history of each building including the effort of each craft
+Restoration Carpentry Undertaking the careful re-construction of the original details of buildings that have deteriorated over time or been renovated beyond recognition, Marc and Michael analyzed the history of each building including the effort

 image.jpeg